jdaw1/placemat/Documentation/code_injection.md

 	- `GlassPositions`, a triple-depth array holding the positions of the glasses. `GlassPositions SheetNum get WithinPage get` is an array, `[x y]`, the position of the centre of the glass placement.

-	- On tasting-note pages, `TastingSheetNum`, an integer being the item of `GlassesOnTastingNotePages` currently being rendered.
+	- On tasting-note pages, `TNSheetNum`, an integer being the item of `GlassesOnTastingNotePages` currently being rendered.

 	- On place-name pages, `PlaceNameSetNum`, an integer being the number of the sub-array of `NamesPlaceNames` currently being rendered.